EO4wellness/T-I-L/README.md

 	Set as default GetHub Desktop editor (November 18, 2020) Googled and then Changed Settings-->Style Configurator-->  new theme to be able to read text (November 18, 2020)
 * HTML/CSS tool
+* PHP tool with extension modification(s) NOTE: If you change the file extention to "txt" while writing/editing on your device and then changed the file extension to "php" when saving to upload to the server.